hazelcast/hazelcast-reference-manual/src/HazelcastJavaClient/JavaClientOverview.md

 ```

 After getting an instance of `IExecutorService`, you can use the instance as the interface with the one provided on the server side.
-Please see the [Distributed Computing chapter](#distributed-computing) chapter for detailed usage.
+Please see the [Distributed Computing chapter](#distributed-computing) for detailed usage.

 ![image](images/NoteSmall.jpg) ***NOTE:*** *This service is only supported by the Java client.*